Jacob’s Pillow Dance Award Winners

 BLACK GIRL: Linguistic Play, 2017

 Camille A. Brown, recipient of the Jacob’s Pillow Dance Award in 2016, returned with her company in 2017 for its first engagement in the Ted Shawn Theatre.
-Camille A. Brown’s choreography has received extraordinary recognition for a young artist, and in 2006 she became the first woman to receive the Princess Grace Award in Choreography.
-Since then, she has created works for companies across the country, including two commissions for the Alvin Ailey American Dance Theater.
+Ever since she became the first woman to receive the Princess Grace Award in Choreography in 2006, she has garnered important awards and nominations as well as high-profile assignments on Broadway, film and television, and at the Metropolitan Opera where she holds the distinction of being the first Black artist to co-direct a production.

 Next: